masont7/cse340-go-green/README.md

 ## Sending and retreving data from the Climatiq API
 We created a data structure called an EmissionFactor to send data to the Climatiq API, and a data structure called an EmissionEstimate to retrieve data from the API.

-### Emission Factors
+### Sending Data: Emission Factors
+In general, Climatiq requires the following information to be sent to its servers before it can send data back:
+- An ID that tells it what type of emissions it's calculating.
+Each activity's id is found in the API docs, not determined by us
+- A Data Version that that tells Climatiq what version of their database's data to use for calculations
+- One or more amounts, usually represented by doubles, that tells Climatiq how much/often/many of that activity to calculate
+- Units of measurement for those amounts.
+This varies depending on the amount type.

-Emission Factors (found in the `./lib/models/emission_factors` folder) keep track of all of the data that the API needs to be able to estimate an activity's carbon emissions.
+The Emission Factor data structure (found in the `./lib/models/emission_factors` folder) keeps track of all of the data that the API needs to be able to estimate an activity's carbon emissions.
 There are 3 abstract super classes that all Emission Factors are built from: `EmissionFactor`, `MoneyEmissionFactor`, and `WeightEmissionFactor`.
 - `EmissionFactor`is an abstract super class for all Emission Factors.
 It keeps track of:
-    - `String` to represent an activity's id (each activity's id is found in the API docs, not determined by us)
+    - `String` to represent an activity's id
-    - `int` to represent the data version (an integer that tells the API what data calculation to use behind the scenes)
+    - `int` to represent the data version
-    - `EmissionCategory`: an enum to represent the overall category of emissions.
+    - `EmissionCategory`: an enum to represent the overall category of emissions (this is not sent to Climatiq.
+It's used to make tracking a user's emission types easier).
 - `MoneyEmissionFactor` is an abstract class that extends EmissionFactor.
 It is used for any Emission Factors that use only money to calculate their emissions.
 It keeps track of:
     - `double` to represent the amount of money spent
     - `MoneyUnit`: an enum to represent the type of currency (USD, EUR, etc.)